-An employment contract is not a legal requirement.
+An employment contract is not a legal requirement, and there are a number of things that should be included.
 However, employees are entitled to a ‘Written Statement of Employment’, within two months of starting work.
 This sets out the key terms of the employment relationship, including pay, working hours and holiday entitlement.

 If you do decide to have an employment contract in place, it will form the legal basis of the employment relationship between your organisation and its employees.
 While it is not strictly necessary for these to be in writing, it is highly advantageous for both parties if it is.

 There are several types of employment contract, namely:

 - Full-time or Part-time employment – both contracts contain broadly the same information, however the number of contracted hours will be less for part-time employees.
 Contracts will include details such as sick pay / statutory sick pay (SSP) holiday entitlements, pensions and parental leave.
 Part-time contracts must clearly state the number of hours per week.

 - Fixed-term employment – fixed-term contracts may end on a specified date, or on the completion of a project or stated task.
 Besides this, a fixed-term employee will have broadly the same rights as a full or part-time person.

 - Agency employment – agency staff have a contract agreed and handled by an outside employment agency or recruitment company.

 - Freelancers/Contractors/Consultants – such staff are considered self-employed, therefore responsible for making their own tax and national insurance payments.
 The contract for such staff will differ from full or part-time staff as there no obligation to provide sick pay.
 It will define the start and end dates of employment, or define the project that once completed will mark the end of the contract.

 - Zero hours – under zero-hour contracts, no set hours will be defined within a contract, however there is no obligation for the employee to accept any work offered, and they can seek employment elsewhere if they wish to.